Skip to main content

 u.unsubscribe()

-Typically, in complex real-world scenarios, you can't complete all development tasks just by creating some local data and using simple function widgets.
-You need your own data structures and use Compose widgets to map your data structures to the view.
+Often, in complex real-world scenarios, you can't do it all by just creating some localized data and using simple function widgets.
+You need your own data structures, and you can map your data structures to views with the Compose widget.

 use ribir::prelude::*;